Constraints on the Hubble and matter density parameters with and without modelling the CMB anisotropies: Acknowledgements

 \section{Acknowledgements}

 IB is supported by Royal Society University Research Fellowship 211046.
 NS is supported by the AKTION grant number MPC-2023-07755 and the Charles University Grants Agency (GAUK) grant number 94224.
 The authors thank Phillip Helbig and Harry Desmond for helpful comments.
+They are also very grateful to the anonymous referees for comments which significantly improved this manuscript.

 \begin{appendix}